Container Magic

-Container-magic is a successor to Docker-BBQ.
-It takes a single YAML configuration file and generates everything needed to build and run a containerised project: a Dockerfile, standalone build and run scripts, and a Justfile for development.
+Container-magic takes a single YAML configuration file and generates everything needed to build and run a containerised project: a Dockerfile and standalone build and run scripts.
 It works with any Docker Hub image as a starting point and supports both Docker and Podman.

 Getting Started